About us

 Manaakitanga

-We are respectful and show generosity and care for others, ensuring everyone’s mana is enhanced
+We are respectful, show generosity and care for others to ensuring everyone’s mana is upheld.

 Rangatiratanga